githubscientist/react-fsd61wde/README.md

   3. **Unmounting**: When the component is being removed from the DOM.

 Note: Lifecycle methods are applicable only for class components.

+## Lifecycle of Hook:

+- **useState**: useState is a Hook that allows you to have state variables in functional components.
+- **useEffect**: useEffect is a Hook that allows you to perform side effects in functional components.
+  Example: Data fetching, setting up a subscription, and manually changing the DOM in React components.